 The whales push the water back out across their baleen filter, which catches the krill.
 Unlike toothed whales, blue whales lack teeth and instead have baleen, which are thin, semirigid plates that grow down from the top of the whale's mouth.
 The plates are lined up closely to one another and are made of a protein called keratin — the same protein that builds fingernails and hair.
 The amount of krill a blue whale captures in one gulp of water may provide nearly half a million calories of energy.

 Scientists estimate that blue whales may live as long as 80 to 90 years.
 Sears has been tracking blue whales in the North Atlantic Ocean for over 40 years, and he continues to see some of the same individuals that he saw when he first started.

-One of the reasons blue whales are able to live so long is their lack of predators.
-Blue whale calves are small enough that they're occasionally targeted by orcas, but adult whales are so large that even the most vicious ocean predators steer clear.
+One of the reasons blue whales are able to live so long is their near-lack of predators.
+Orcas (Orcinus orca) are known to hunt and kill blue whales, according to three documented events witnessed off the Australian coast, a 2022 study published in the journal Marine Mammal Science found.
+But these three blue whales were on the smaller side, between 39 feet (12 m) and 72 feet (22 m) long.
+Most adult whales are so large that even the most vicious ocean predators steer clear.
 Humans pose the biggest threat to a blue whale's survival.